Blog icon

 A new information system for the Nature Repair Market

-CSIRO in partnership with the Australian Government Department of Climate Change, Energy, the Environment and Water (DCCEEW) has created the Ecological Knowledge System (EKS); a robust and transparent source of information about biodiversity and restoration options for the Nature Repair Market.
+CSIRO in partnership with the Australian Government Department of Climate Change, Energy, the Environment and Water (DCCEEW) has created the Ecological Knowledge System (EKS) to be a robust and transparent source of information about biodiversity and management options for the Nature Repair Market.

-The EKS helps market participants to access the ecological information needed to plan nature repair projects that deliver genuine biodiversity benefits.
+The EKS helps market participants access the ecological information needed to plan and assess nature repair projects that deliver genuine biodiversity benefits.
+This information will also help participants compare the potential biodiversity benefits of different projects using a nationally consistent approach.

 The main components of the EKS include:

-• First Nations knowledge, values and data: A process is currently underway to co-design with First Nations people a framework for how First Nations knowledge, values and data could interact with the EKS.
+• First Nations knowledge, values and data: CSIRO and DCCEEW are working together with First Nations representatives on the co-design of a framework to inform and guide how Indigenous knowledge, values and data could appropriately interact with the EKS.

 The results